 Recognizing the returns on investment consortia provide, the Florida Legislature, "in order to provide a full range of programs to larger numbers of students, minimize duplication of services and encourage the development of new programs and services," established direct funding based on the number of districts that agree to participate annually.
-If a school district, including developmental research schools (DRS) and the Florida School for the Deaf and the Blind, has 20,000 or fewer unweighted full-time equivalent students, they may enter into cooperative agreements to form a regional consortium service organization shall provide, at a minimum, three of the following services:
+If a school district, including developmental research schools (DRS) and the Florida School for the Deaf and the Blind, has 20,000 or fewer unweighted full-time equivalent students, it may enter into cooperative agreements to form a regional consortium service organization.
+Each regional consortium service organization shall provide, at a minimum, three of the following services: